 If you’ve ever wondered what it would feel like to step right into the books of Harry Potter, look no further than The Wizarding World of Harry Potter at Universal Studios in Orlando.
 Universal Studios consists of two Parks, Universal Studios and Islands of Adventure.
 Hogsmeade, located at Universal Studios, brings you right to Hogwarts.
 Diagon Alley is located at Islands of Adventure and is home to the famous Gringott’s bank, complete with a fire-breathing dragon atop.
 Be sure to grab a butterbeer, select your wand and take the Hogwarts Express to and from King’s Cross Station for the full wizarding experience.
 Check out how to manage the Wizarding World on a budget, or consider tackling it in one day to save money and time!

 As home to many natural habitats for both land and sea animals, there is no shortage of parks, Zoos, and Aquariums.
 In addition to our favorite Florida Wildlife experience, Animal Kingdom, you can also find amazing excursions all over the state.
-For all the Best Animal Encounters read more here.
+Check out the Animal Encounters in Orlando to try.

 Florida is filled with a coastline that glitters with beaches.
 We don’t really believe there is ever enough beach time, so if you have the chance to take a low-key vacation and just want resort time you can check out our favorite beachy destinations for something extra special.